 January 2015 Update: Phase 1 of this project was completed by a contractor in March of 2014, and included a 550 foot-long section of the drainage system between the Connecticut River and a wetland area located in the adjacent floodplain.
 Phase 2 includes a 1,200 foot-long portion of the drainage system between the floodplain wetland area and the Tryon Street / Dug Road intersection.
 The Town Highway Department began work on Phase 2 in October of 2014 and has made significant progress.
 Completion of this phase is expected in 2015.

 January 2016 Update: Phase 2 of this project was completed by the Town Highway Department in the fall of 2015.
 This included all drainage improvements within the intersection of Tryon Street and Dug Road and associated piping to the discharge point in the CT River Flood Plain.
-Phase 3 work involves drainage swale improvements along a portion of Dug Road and installation of a stormwater infiltration basin in this area.
-This work is expected to be completed in the fall of 2016.
+Phase 3 work on this project, which involves drainage swale improvements along a portion of Dug Road and installation of a stormwater infiltration basin in this area, will be completed by the Highway Department when resources are available.